sabithathangamani/day05/README.md

   console.log(res([10,20,30,40,50]));

-  e.Return all the prime numbers in an array
+  e.Return all the palindromes in an array
   // Anonymous Function:

  var res=function(arr){